nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to see a user guide using the `help` command
+1. User requests for help to use AddressBook
-2. AddressBook shows a link that the user can access to see the user guide
+2. AddressBook informs user on how to access user guide
-3. User clicks on the link
-4. AddressBook redirects the User to the user guide website

     Use case ends.

 **Extensions**

 * 2a.
-User changes mind and no longer needs to look at the user guide

-    * 2a1.
-AddressBook stops showing the link for the user guide
+User cancels request for help

     Use case ends.